dmx-systems/dmx-documentation/docs/overview.rst

     3 topics connected by 2 associations.
 The topics represent a person, an organization, and a note respectively.
 One of the 2 associations is distinguished by color and label.

-A topic can represent *any* type of object.
+A **Topic** can represent *any* type of object.
 What object types are available is decided by the DMX user.
 A DMX user can create new types, as well as modify existing ones, interactively in the DMX Webclient.
 Another way of obtaining new types is by installing DMX plugins.

-An association represents a relationship between two objects.
+An **Association** represents a relationship between two objects.
 The relationship's *meaning* can be expressed by the association's *type* and *value*.
 Both are optional.
 A generic association still expresses *some* relationship between 2 objects.

 DMX comes with a collection of basic types for Personal Information Management.

+**********
+Role Types
+**********

+At this point you may wonder: "Are associations directed?"
+Answer: "More than that!"

+In DMX the 2 ends of an association are not just attributable by "source" and "target", but by *arbitrary* roles, e.g. "parent", "child", "trainer", "trainee", or "trigger" etc.

+Each of the 2 ends of a DMX association is defined by:

+- The *Player Object*, either a Topic, or an Association
+- A *Role Type*

+The **Role Type** expresses what role the player plays in the association.

+You can use role type "default" at both ends to express undirectedness.

 *************************
 Associative Model of Data